 Running with self-compiled binaries

 mp4dash tool needs to invoke the Bento4 command line binaries

 mp4split.
-If you are invoking the tool as distributed in the pre-compiled SDK, the binaries will automatically be found in the SDK package.
+If you are invoking the tool as distributed in the pre-compiled SDK, the binaries will automatically be found in the SDK package as installed.
 If you are running the tool from the Source SDK, with binaries that you compiled from the source, so you’ll need to use the

 --exec-dir option to specify the directory where your built binaries reside (platform dependent).

 mp4dash tool with no arguments, it will print out the options that are supported.

 For a complete list of command line options for

 mp4dash, visit the mp4dash command line details page.